OpenEvalProject/evals/manuscripts/elife-24133/v2/manuscript.md

 We found that each of the three residues is broadly conserved across the vertebrate phylogeny, with substitutions observed in only 57 of 227 PRDM9 orthologs, including 11 genes from placental mammals and 46 genes from bony fish.
 Strikingly, however, none of these substitutions occur in a complete PRDM9 ortholog containing KRAB, SSXRD, SET and ZF domains.
 Within mammals, the majority of PRDM9 orthologs that experienced these substitutions lack the ZF array entirely, including eight PRDM7 genes from primates, which share a substitution at Y357, and one PRDM9 ortholog from a bat (Miniopterus natalensis) that carries a substitution at Y276.
 Others are lacking the KRAB domain, including PRDM9 orthologs identified from a lemur (Galeopterus variegatus) and a rodent (Octodon degus), which carry substitutions at Y276 and Y357, respectively.

-Within bony fish, we identified 46 PRDM9 orthologs with substitutions at one or more of these residues, including the partial PRDM9 ortholog from holosteans (see above) and all PRDM9β orthologs in teleosts (
+Within bony fish, we identified 46 PRDM9 orthologs with substitutions at one or more of these residues, including the partial PRDM9 ortholog from holosteans (see above) and all PRDM9β orthologs in teleosts (Supplementary file 1A).
+The distribution of substitutions at these residues within PRDM9β genes suggests that numerous independent substitution events have occurred in this gene family following the loss of KRAB and SSXRD domains (Figure 3).
+In contrast, no substitutions were observed at these residues in any PRDM9α ortholog, regardless of their domain architecture.
+These observations could be consistent with a lack of constraint on the ancestral methyltransferase activities of PRDM9 in PRDM9β genes after the PRDM9α/PRDM9β duplication event (or conceivably an indication that there has been convergent evolution towards a new functional role).
+Thus, PRDM9β genes not only lack KRAB and SSXRD domains, they likely lack some methyltransferase activity of the SET domain.

 ![Figure 3.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig3-v2.jpg)

 **Figure 3.:** (a) Lineages within bony fish carrying substitutions at each of three tyrosine residues involved in H3K4me3 catalysis in human PRDM9 are shown in blue, yellow and red. (b) Lineages carrying substitutions at one, two or three of these residues are shown in red, pink and blue respectively.
 All PRDM9β genes as well as a partial PRDM9 ortholog from holostean fish carry one or more substitutions at these residues.
-The PRDM9β gene from Xiphophorus is indicated by the presence of asterisk.DOI: http://dx.doi.org/10.7554/eLife.24133.013
+The PRDM9β gene from Xiphophorus is indicated by the presence of asterisk.

-## Fish species with a partial PRDM9 ortholog share broad patterns of recombination with species that lack PRDM9
+### Fish species with a partial PRDM9 ortholog share broad patterns of recombination with species that lack PRDM9

-To more directly test the hypothesis that the partial ortholog of PRDM9 does not direct recombination, we examined patterns of crossing-over in naturally-occurring swordtail fish hybrids (
+To more directly test the hypothesis that the partial ortholog of PRDM9 does not direct recombination, we examined patterns of crossing-over in naturally-occurring swordtail fish hybrids (X. birchmanni x X. malinche; see Materials and methods).
+Like other percomorphs, swordtail fish have testis-specific expression of a PRDM9β type gene that lacks the KRAB and SSXRD domains, and has a slowly evolving ZF array (Figure 4; Figure 4—figure supplement 1); they further carry substitutions at two catalytic residues of the SET domain (Y341F and Y357P), as well as at residues of the SET domain implicated in H3K4me2 recognition (see Materials and methods).
+Based on these features, we predicted that they should behave like a PRDM9 knockout, with no increase in recombination around the PRDM9 motif.

 ![Figure 4.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig4-v2.jpg)

 **Figure 4.:** (a) The ZF array of PRDM9 appears to be evolving slowly in Xiphophorus, with few changes over 1 million years of divergence (Cui et al., 2013; Jones et al., 2013). (b) PRDM9 is upregulated in the germline relative to the liver in X. birchmanni (circles) and X. malinche (squares; panel shows three biological replicates for each species). (c) The computationally-predicted PRDM9 binding sites is not unusually associated with H3K4me3 peaks in testes (d) Crossover rates increase near H3K4me3 peaks in testis (e) Crossover rates increase near CGIs (f) Crossover rates do not increase near computationally-predicted PRDM9 binding sites (see Figure 4—figure supplement 3 for comparison).
-Crossover rates were estimated from ancestry switchpoints in naturally occurring hybrids between X. birchmanni and X. malinche (see Materials and methods).DOI: http://dx.doi.org/10.7554/eLife.24133.014
+Crossover rates were estimated from ancestry switchpoints in naturally occurring hybrids between X. birchmanni and X. malinche (see Materials and methods).

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig4-figsupp1-v2.jpg)

 **Figure 4—figure supplement 1.:** In general, the seven meiosis-related genes surveyed had higher expression in tissues containing germline cells than liver tissue, but this pattern was much more pronounced in testis tissue (compared to ovary tissue).
 As a result, we focused our analysis of meiosis related genes on RNAseq data generated from testis.
-Results shown are based on analysis of three male and female biological replicates from each swordtail species (X. birchmanni and X. malinche).DOI: http://dx.doi.org/10.7554/eLife.24133.015
+Results shown are based on analysis of three male and female biological replicates from each swordtail species (X. birchmanni and X. malinche).

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig4-figsupp2-v2.jpg)

-**Figure 4—figure supplement 2.:** Partial correlation analyses suggest that the association between the TSS and recombination rate in swordtails is explained by H3K4me3 peaks and CGIs.DOI: http://dx.doi.org/10.7554/eLife.24133.016
+**Figure 4—figure supplement 2.:** Partial correlation analyses suggest that the association between the TSS and recombination rate in swordtails is explained by H3K4me3 peaks and CGIs.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig4-figsupp3-v2.jpg)

 **Figure 4—figure supplement 3.:** Most work investigating relationships between PRDM9 motifs and recombination rates have focused on the PRDM9 motif empirically inferred from recombination hotspots, but the empirical motif is unknown for many species.
-To generate results comparable to those we present for swordtails in Figure 4F, we therefore determined recombination rate (using the map based on LD patterns in the CEU; Frazer et al., 2007) as a function of distance to computationally predicted binding sites for the PRDM9A motif in humans and as a function of distance to computationally predicted binding sites for the gor-1 PRDM9 allele (Schwartz et al., 2014) in gorillas (using the LD-based map from Great Ape Genome Project et al., 2016).DOI: http://dx.doi.org/10.7554/eLife.24133.017
+To generate results comparable to those we present for swordtails in Figure 4F, we therefore determined recombination rate (using the map based on LD patterns in the CEU; Frazer et al., 2007) as a function of distance to computationally predicted binding sites for the PRDM9A motif in humans and as a function of distance to computationally predicted binding sites for the gor-1 PRDM9 allele (Schwartz et al., 2014) in gorillas (using the LD-based map from Great Ape Genome Project et al., 2016).

 ![Figure 4—figure supplement 4.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig4-figsupp4-v2.jpg)

 **Figure 4—figure supplement 4.:** H3K4me3 peaks found only in the testis and not in the liver of X. birchmanni have higher observed recombination rates in X. birchmanni – X. malinche hybrids.
-This pattern supports the conclusion that H3K4me3 peaks are associated with recombination in swordtails.DOI: http://dx.doi.org/10.7554/eLife.24133.018
+This pattern supports the conclusion that H3K4me3 peaks are associated with recombination in swordtails.

 ![Figure 4—figure supplement 5.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig4-figsupp5-v2.jpg)

 **Figure 4—figure supplement 5.:** Results shown in A-E are from five replicate runs of 2000 testis-specific sequences using liver-specific sequences as a background comparison set.
-The swordtail computationally-predicted PRDM9 binding motif is shown for comparison.DOI: http://dx.doi.org/10.7554/eLife.24133.019
+The swordtail computationally-predicted PRDM9 binding motif is shown for comparison.

 To test these predictions, we collected ~1X genome coverage from 268 natural hybrids and inferred crossover events from ancestry switchpoints between the two parental species using a hidden Markov model (see Materials and methods).
 By this approach, we found recombination rates to be elevated near TSSs and CGIs, two promoter-like features (Figure 4; Figure 4—figure supplement 2).
 Moreover, and in contrast to what is observed in species with PRDM9-mediated recombination (Figure 4—figure supplement 3), there is no elevation in recombination rates near computationally-predicted PRDM9 binding sites (Figure 4F).
 These patterns resemble those previously reported for birds lacking PRDM9 (Singhal et al., 2015).

 In addition, we performed native chromatin Chip-seq with an H3K4me3 antibody in X. birchmanni testis and liver tissue.
 Consistent with a role for H3K4me3 in inducing DSBs, recombination is increased around H3K4me3 peaks (testing the association with distance, rho = −0.072, p=2.3e-69; Figure 4), an effect that remains significant after correcting for distance to TSSs and CGIs (rho = −0.026, p=5.4e-10).
 In fact, the increase in recombination rate near the TSS is almost completely explained by the joint effects of proximity to H3K4me3 peaks and CGI (TSS with both: rho = −0.009, p=0.02).
 Windows that contain testis-specific H3K4me3 peaks have significantly higher recombination rates than those that contain liver-specific H3K4me3 peaks (Figure 4; Figure 4—figure supplement 4).
 However, H3K4me3 peaks in the testis are not enriched for the computationally predicted PRDM9 motifs (Figure 4), nor do they overlap with PRDM9 motifs in the testis more than the liver (see Methods).
 Conversely, sequence motifs associated with testis-specific H3K4me3 peaks do not resemble the predicted PRDM9 motif (Figure 4; Figure 4—figure supplement 5).
 Thus, there is no evidence that PRDM9 lays down the H3K4me3 marks associated with an increase in recombination in swordtails.

-## Recombination landscapes in vertebrates with and without PRDM9
+### Recombination landscapes in vertebrates with and without PRDM9

 To put the genomic patterns of recombination in swordtail fish in an explicit comparative framework, we re-analyzed patterns of recombination near TSSs and CGIs in previously published genetic maps based on LD data from three species without functional PRDM9 genes (dog, zebra finch and long-tailed finch) and three species known to use PRDM9-mediated recombination (human, gorilla and mouse), as well as using a pedigree-based genetic map for one species with a complete PRDM9 ortholog, but for which no direct evidence of PRDM9’s role in recombination has yet been reported (sheep; see Materials and methods for details and references).

-Among species with complete PRDM9 genes, recombination rates are either weakly reduced near TSSs and CGIs or similar to what is seen in nearby windows (
+Among species with complete PRDM9 genes, recombination rates are either weakly reduced near TSSs and CGIs or similar to what is seen in nearby windows (Figure 5; see Figure 5—figure supplement 1 for results with genetic maps based on pedigrees or admixture switches instead of LD data in humans and dogs).
+In contrast, in all species lacking PRDM9 and in swordtail fish, the recombination rate is notably increased in windows overlapping either a TSS or CGI relative to nearby windows.
+Quantitative comparisons are difficult because of the varying resolution of the different genetic maps.
+Nonetheless, these results indicate that patterns of recombination near TSSs and CGIs differ between species carrying complete PRDM9 orthologs and species lacking PRDM9 altogether, and that swordtail fish exhibit patterns of recombination similar to species that completely lack PRDM9, despite the presence of a partial ortholog.

 ![Figure 5.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig5-v2.jpg)

 **Figure 5.:** For each species, recombination rates were binned in 10 kb windows along the genome; curves were fit using gaussian loess smoothing.
 The fold change in recombination rates shown on the y-axis is relative to recombination rates at the last point shown.
-Species shown in the top row have complete PRDM9 orthologs (mouse, human, gorilla and sheep), whereas species in the bottom row have no PRDM9 ortholog (dog, zebra finch, long-tailed finch), or a partial PRDM9 ortholog (swordtail fish).DOI: http://dx.doi.org/10.7554/eLife.24133.020
+Species shown in the top row have complete PRDM9 orthologs (mouse, human, gorilla and sheep), whereas species in the bottom row have no PRDM9 ortholog (dog, zebra finch, long-tailed finch), or a partial PRDM9 ortholog (swordtail fish).

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** (a) Recombination rates near the TSS and CGI in dogs are shown using recombination maps inferred either from LD patterns or pedigree data.
 The magnitude of the peak near these features is lower in the map with lower resolution.
 This observation raises the possibility that a higher resolution map in swordtail fish would result in a higher peak near these features. (b) Recombination rates near the TSS and CGI in humans are shown using recombination maps inferred either from LD patterns or ancestry switches in African-American samples.
-Recombination rates near the TSS and CGI in human do not seem to be strongly influenced by the choice of genetic map, though peaks at these features are slightly reduced in admixture- and pedigree-based methods.DOI: http://dx.doi.org/10.7554/eLife.24133.021
+Recombination rates near the TSS and CGI in human do not seem to be strongly influenced by the choice of genetic map, though peaks at these features are slightly reduced in admixture- and pedigree-based methods.

 ## Discussion